Conduct Unbiased Testing with Marketing Audience Split in D365 Real-Time Journeys

 Audience Split vs Attribute Branch

-These tiles behave similarly, but the key difference is that with the attribute branch, you must choose a condition or attribute of the contact, such as location, interests, and so on.
 The attribute branch will check the first condition.
 If it’s met, it will continue down this branch in the journey.
 If it isn’t, it will check the following condition and again, if not, any subsequent branches.
 Therefore, there is inherently no control over the distribution by numbers or percentages.

-The new audience split tile stands out because it allows for a truly random distribution of contacts/leads, which is crucial for unbiased testing of customer experiences.
+The audience split tile stands out because it allows for a truly random distribution of contacts/leads, which is crucial for unbiased testing of customer experiences.
 Unlike the attribution branch tile, which segments contacts based on specific attributes, the audience split tile ensures that participants are assigned to branches without any pre-existing biases.

-For example, if an insurance company wanted to gauge interest in a new healthcare product, using the attribution tile might involve segmenting the audience by those already interested in healthcare and those interested in life insurance.
-This approach could inadvertently skew the results, as the pre-existing interests of each group would influence their responses.
-However, with the audience split tile, you can randomly distribute contacts into different communication branches.
+However, this approach could skew the results, as the pre-existing interests of each group would influence their responses.
+Using the audience split tile, contacts can be randomly distributed into different communication branches.
 This would ensure that the results reflect a true measure of interest in the new product, free from the influence of prior segmentation criteria.

 How to get started with audience split

-It’s easy to use this new tile in your customer insights journeys.
+It’s easy to use this tile in your customer insights journeys.
 Hover over the + sign in your journey interface to add a new action, then select Audience Split in the menu of action items.
 It’s under the conditions group, next to the Attribute Branch.

 audience split branch action